SophiaKazakova/dcase2021_task2_baseline_ae/README.md

 Autoencoder-based baseline system for [DCASE2021 Challenge Task 2](http://dcase.community/challenge2021/task-unsupervised-detection-of-anomalous-sounds).

 This fork is dedicated to compiling a google colab interactive version of the baseline.
 The files are edited the way the notebook needs them.
+INFO.md is a desciption of the original task translated to russian

 ## Description
 This system consists of two main scripts: